mootools/mootools-more/Docs/Localization/Date.Polish.md

 Class: Date {#Date}
 =====================================

-Contains the messages for [Date.Extras][] in Norwegian.
-Thanks Espen 'Rexxars' Hovlandsdal for the translation.
+Contains the messages for [Date.Extras][] in Polish.
+Thanks Oskar Krawczyk for the translation.

 ### Usage